-“Eastern Gothic: From Kannauj to Bengal and Back in the Early Medieval Period”, Clio and Her Descendants: Essays for Kesavan Veluthat, Primus Books, Delhi, 2017 [in press].
+“Eastern Gothic: From Kannauj to Bengal and Back in the Early Medieval Period”, Clio and Her Descendants: Essays for Kesavan Veluthat, Primus Books, Delhi, 2018.

 “Money, Morality, and Masculinity: Staging the Politics of Poverty in Sanskrit Theater”, Philosophy East and West Volume 66, 2016.